Page Against the Machine

-In 2024, Lyra launched a new project ‘Page Against the Machine: AI and Poetry’, thanks to support from Brigstow Institute’s Ideas exchange fund and Arts Council England.
+In 2024, Lyra launched a new project ‘Page Against the Machine: AI and Poetry’, thanks to support from Brigstow Institute.

 The first interation of the project involved three poet / technologist pairs.